optofish-paper/zebrascope_targets/README.md

 2. To correct the ablation coordinates in files generated in part 1 for drift/rotation, the user needs two TIFF files.
 First file (reference) is a grayscale file corresponding to the stack used in part 1 for cell selection.
 Second file (pre-ablation) is acquired directly before ablation.
 ![Stack0 and Stack1](/Fiji_plugin/Stack0_Stack1.png "Stack0_Stack1.png")
+(they look similar but left stack is actually offset from right stack by (1.6, 0.7, 2.1) um in (x,y,z) )

 The IPython notebook `MultiviewRegistration/ExcitationProfileCorrection.ipynb` registers second file to the first and applies the drift/rotation correction to the original coordinate files `EProfile.txt` and `EProfile.txt.zip`.
 Registration takes about 1 min.